MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## <a name="assign-an-audio-conferencing-license"></a>Affectation d’une licence de conférence audio

 > [!NOTE]
-> You can't assign licenses using the **Skype for Business admin center**.
-You must use the Office 365 admin center.
-See [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).
+> Vous ne pouvez pas attribuer de licences à l’aide du **Centre d’administration Skype entreprise**.
+Vous devez utiliser le centre d’administration Microsoft 365.
+Consultez [Attribuer des licences Skype Entreprise](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

  **Pour attribuer une licence à un utilisateur**

 1. Connectez-vous à Office 365 à l'aide de votre compte professionnel ou scolaire.

-2. Dans le volet de navigation de gauche du **Centre d’administration Office 365**, accédez à **** > utilisateurs**actifs**, puis sélectionnez le ou les utilisateurs dans la liste des utilisateurs disponibles.
+2. Dans le volet de navigation de gauche du centre d’administration **** > , accédez à utilisateurs**actifs**, puis sélectionnez le ou les utilisateurs dans la liste des utilisateurs disponibles.

     > [!NOTE]
     > If you are assigning licenses to up to 20 users at the same time, you can use the **Select a view** drop-down then choose one of the options or create your own view.
 Then click **Edit**, **Next** twice then select the license and click **Submit**.
 You can also assign licenses to multiple users by using Windows Powershell.
 For instructions and sample PowerShell scripts, see [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).